For Development HEAD DRAFTSearch (procedure/syntax/module):

 Function: write-block vec :optional oport start end endian

-{gauche.uvector} An old name of write-uvector.
+{gauche.uvector} Deprecated.
+An old name of write-uvector.
 Supported for the backward compatibility, but new code should use write-uvector.

 9.38.5 Bytevector compatibility